crond-jaist/iotrain-sim/content_guide.md

 # Training Content Guide

-This file includes information about the existing training content included with IoTrain-Sim, as well as details about the procedure of adding new training content to the system.
+This file includes information about the training content included with IoTrain-Sim, as well as details about the procedure of adding new training content to the system.

 ## Content Structure